The Rundown

 - Quite a bit more pricey than others (but it lasts longer, so it’s understandable)

-If your dog is a chewer, Pinnacle Systems Tray For Dog Crate is for you.
-It’s made of pretty solid steel (you can select galvanised or stainless steel), but you don’t have to worry about your little chewer injuring himself trying to get his teeth on it.
+If your dog is a chewer, Pinnacle Systems Tray For Dog Crate is a good dog crate tray to use.
+It’s made of pretty solid steel (you can select galvanized or stainless steel), but you don’t have to worry about your little chewer injuring himself trying to get his teeth on it.
 The metal edges have been folded over to only expose smooth, safe parts to your pup.

 click to see more